Basics of the Medicare Advantage Plan

 Is Medicare Advantage cheaper than Original Medicare?

 Because the federal government subsidizes many of these plans, they can be cheaper than Original Medicare.
-However, there are other costs they might make the out of pocket costs more expensive.
+However, there are other costs that might make the out-of-pocket costs more expensive.

 How do I enroll in a Medicare Advantage plan?

 Hopefully, you feel more confident about what Medicare Advantages are along with all the pros and cons of the product.
-The good things about Medicare products in general is that you have a multitude of options.
-Don’t feel trapped by you choices.
-Contact one of your experienced agent to help you sort out which plan is best for you.
+The good thing about Medicare products in general is that you have a multitude of options.
+Don’t feel trapped by your choices.
+Contact one of your experienced agents to help you sort out which plan is best for you.